geosolutions-it/doc-geonode/002_install_and_admin/002_geonode_install/all_together.rst

     SITEURL = "http://localhost/"

 Now configure database access:
-Uncomment the `ENGINE': 'django.contrib.gis.db.backends.postgis` line and comment the one with empty `ENGINE` variable.
+Uncomment the `ENGINE`: `django.contrib.gis.db.backends.postgis` line and comment the one with empty `ENGINE` variable.
 Also set the `NAME` variable to `geonode_data`
 ::